algomo/knowledge-base/docs/docs/data-sources/Tags.md

      ```

 2. **User Query Analysis:**
-   - The chatbot analyzes user queries to identify relevant tag values, like skin type, to provide personalized responses.
+   - The chatbot analyzes queries from users to identify relevant tag values, like skin type, to provide personalized responses.
 If the chatbot is unsure of the specific tag value that applies for the query, the chatbot will ask the user clarifying questions.
      ```
      User: What toner should I use?
      --- Tags identified: Skin Type - ??? ---